 What’re your 5 top tips for anyone starting to get into the great outdoors?

-A huge thanks to Cody for taking the time to answer questions and share some wisdom with us and we hope that we get to speak to you again soon.
+A huge thanks to Cody for taking the time to answer questions and share some wisdom with us.